 Slurm partitions are essentially different queues that point to collections of nodes.
 On Mario there are three partitions:

-- devel: this partition has one compute node that has been set aside for testing jobs before they are submitted to the main partition i.e short or long (essentially to make sure the submission scripts work).
-This partition has a maximum time limit of 30 minutes.
+- post-proc: This partition has two compute node that has been set aside for post-processing and test jobs.
+This partition has a maximum time limit of 1 hour.

-- short: this partition has 4 compute nodes that have been set aside for running the smaller job.s This queue/partition has a maximum time limit of 36 hours.
+- parallel-short: This partition has 11 compute nodes that have been set aside for running only parallel smaller jobs.
+This queue/partition has a maximum time limit of 12 hours.

-- long: this partition has 27 compute nodes that have been set aside for running the longer jobs.
+- serial-long: This partition has 7 compute nodes that have been set aside for running only serial long jobs.
 This partition has no time limits.

 |Queue name||No. of Nodes||Node list||Default walltime |